intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	kernel boot command line option.
 If those CPUs are to be put into a partition, they have to be used in an isolated partition.

+	When an isolated partition is created or destroyed, the kernel automatically drives runtime updates of the housekeeping masks for kernel-noise types (nohz_full, RCU NOCB, managed IRQ interrupts).
+This extends isolation beyond scheduler domains: the tick is stopped on isolated CPUs, RCU callbacks are offloaded to housekeeping cores, and managed interrupts are migrated away.
+No additional cgroupfs files are required.

 Device controller
 -----------------